daviethedeveloper/ThiagoSantos_Resume/docs/index.md

 - Managed 8 Internship classes to support  Faculty coordinators from the Business department

-### Audit/ Tax Summer Intern
+## Audit/Tax Summer Intern

-`June 2022- August 2022`
+- **Duration:** June 2022 - August 2022
-__Harris CPAs__, Boise, Idaho
+- **Company:** Harris CPAs, Boise, Idaho

-- Prepare tax return for individual and organizations, using PrepTax
+  - Prepared tax returns for individuals and organizations using PrepTax.
-- Performed accounting tasks necessary to the preparation of financial statements, engagement of audits, reviews, and compilations
+  - Executed accounting tasks essential for financial statement preparation and engagement in audits, reviews, and compilations.
-- Participated in weekly meetings, and planning meeting to set deadline and performance in auditings.
+  - Participated in weekly and planning meetings to establish deadlines and performance goals for audits.

-### Accounting Payable - Treasury
+## Accounting Payable - Treasury

-`November 2020 - September 2021`
+- **Duration:** November 2020 - September 2021
-__The Church of Jesus Christ of Latter-day Saints__, Salt Lake City, Utah
+- **Company:** The Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah

-- Controlled internal tasks like, bank deposits, 1099 report, and reimbursement
+  - Managed internal tasks, including bank deposits, 1099 reports, and reimbursements.
-- Created the fist Knowled Gase (KB) training to the whole department regarding Brazilian Invoices
+  - Developed the first Knowledge Base (KB) training for the entire department, focusing on Brazilian invoices.
-- Updated KB for mailing control, bank deposit, documents validation, PO'S and vendors exceptions process, Global invoices validations
+  - Updated KB for mailing control, bank deposits, document validation, POs, vendor exceptions process, and global invoice validations.